 Easier said than done but take off any fabric that can be washed.
 For instance, couch covers and bedding.
 These are great places for fleas to hide, so place them straight into the washing machine.
 The fleas will not survive warm water. *Please note, if you are just starting to get a handle on the flea problem, it’s important that you clean yours and your cats’ bedding regularly to control any existing infestation.

-How to prevent cat fleas in your backyard
+How to get rid of fleas on cats in your backyard

 It’s a given that if your backyard is a mess, you are bound to struggle with fleas.
 Before you decide to tackle any open area, make sure that you look at your area strategically.
 Make sure that you map down the sunny, shady areas as this will determine where these parasites are more likely to live.
 While they enjoy moist areas, they do not enjoy the sun.
 You can easily complete this task by monitoring your cat’s movements and where he or she likes to spend their time hunting.

 Time to bring out the lawn mower and address the long grass situation.
 Fleas love to dwell in the long grass as it’s easy to hide away and breed at the bottom.
 If possible, mow your lawn regularly and rake in between mowing stages.
 Once you have completed an area, put all the grass into a sealable bag to stop them from breeding in compost piles.
 While you’re busy, be sure to remove any leaves, twigs and debris from your garden to expose as much sunlight as possible.

 Purchase plenty of cedar chips

 If you want to refrain from using chemical products outside of your house, consider using cedar chips.
 These are natural wood chips that give off a smell that cat fleas do not like.
 So, if you are dealing with cat fleas and want to overcome the infestation naturally, use cedar chips to cover the areas where your cat sits as well as along fences and gates.
 By putting them in moist areas leading into your property, you will deter fleas from entering because of the smell of these chips.